cryptii/cryptii/CONTRIBUTING.md

 ## Design Principles

+- Carefully design long-term brick setting interfaces and keep them backwards compatible.
+This makes sure saved pipes can be restored at a later date.
 - If at all possible, all operations and features should be client-side and not rely on connections to an external server.

 ## Styleguides

+### Comments

+- Capitalize comments ("// Repeat translation" not "// repeat translation")

 ### Git Commit Messages